hmrc/accessibility-statement-frontend/README.md

 This `referrerUrl` parameter is important in helping HMRC customer service agents find out exactly where the end user discovered the accessibility issue.

+## Creating accessibility statements in the Welsh language

+To create a version of your accessibility statement in the Welsh language, create a copy of the English language version and save with the suffix `.cy.yml`.
+For example, if your English language statement is in `/conf/services/discounted-icecreams.yml`, the Welsh version should be saved as `/conf/services/discounted-icecreams.cy.yml`.

+Translate the following fields into Welsh only: serviceName, serviceHeaderName, serviceDescription, accessibilityProblems and milestone description.
+All other fields must be left untouched.

+Open a PR to get the file merged into the repository.
+Once merged and deployed, the language toggle will automatically appear on the statement and will translate all content, including the legal text into Welsh.

 ## To run locally

 To run the application: